Projectyl/Database-for-Physicists-in-India/README.md

         |
         |   low_dimensional_materials.csv
 ```

-- Websites to crawl include google scholar and those of institutes like the IITs, IISERs, etc.

 - The code will be structured in the form of separate modules for each website.
 - Each module outputs results in a common format.
 This common format will be a dictionary, of the form